| Since I've

 The Illusion of Life by Frank Thomas and Ollie Johnston

 Really, this is the animator's bible.
-Unfortunately it's out of print, but chances are it'll be at a library nearby.
 Anything you want to know about animation (and maybe some things you didn't want to know) is in this book.
-Not only that, it has loads and loads of rough drawings that are more than enough to keep a character designer happy for weeks.How To Animate Film Cartoons by Preston Blair
+Not only that, it has loads and loads of rough drawings that are more than enough to keep an artist happy for weeks.How To Animate Film Cartoons by Preston Blair

-This book is great for general information on how animation is done, on a simpler and more cursory level.
-Don Hahn is the producer of just about every recent Disney movie so he obviously knows his stuff.
-There are lots of interesting facts and great pictures in this book, plus a glossary of animation terms and - very cool - a whole section on tips for hopeful animators.The Art of the Hunchback of Notre Dame by Stephen Rebello
+This book is good for general information on how animation is done, on a simpler and more cursory level.
+Don Hahn produced most of the famous Disney movies in the 90s so he obviously knows his stuff.
+There are lots of interesting facts and great pictures in this book, plus a glossary of animation terms and - very useful - a whole section on tips for hopeful animators.The Art of the Hunchback of Notre Dame by Stephen Rebello

 This is the book which I practically memorized when I was fourteen.
 It has loads of incredible artwork in it, interesting text with quotes from the people who actually made the movie, and some really funny gag sketches in the index.
-I credit this book for my style, mostly, as I traced almost every line drawing in it and it more than rubbed off.
 The art books from other movies are good, too (Hercules's has a lot of animation sketches, for example, and Tarzan's is pretty darn excellent) but Hunchback's is my personal favourite.There are many other books out there - go for an adventure at the library and find some of your own!

 Back to the Main Art Page or the Index